Mount Iriga

-Mount Iriga, also known as Mount Asog, is a dormant stratovolcano in the province of Camarines Sur, in the Philippines.
+Mount Iriga, also known as Mount Asog or Mount Sumagang, is a dormant stratovolcano in the province of Camarines Sur, in the Philippines.

-It is a stratovolcano about a kilometer from Lake Buhi.
+It is a andesitic stratovolcano about a kilometer from Lake Buhi.
 It rises 1196 m with a base diameter of 10 km.
-It has a large crater formed due to a debris avalanche.

 Mount Iriga, generally known for its phreatic explosions, erupted in 1628 and 1642.
 After these eruptions, it remained dormant.

+It has a large crater at the southeast that formed due to a large flank faliure that caused a debris avalanche that buried several villages 4 kilometers away from the summit.

+It is said that its alternative name Mount Asog, was named after a datu of the Agta people, named Asog, who controlled the region.
+However, some scholars say that "Asog" comes from the Buhinon term for a dog in heat, which is inaasog.

+Mount Sumagang, the other name, is said to mean "mountain of the rising sun."
+Oral literature claims that it comes from the Bicol phrase "agang sumarang" which means "early to rise."

+The mountain has several natural springs, which are the source of clean water for its residents and for neighboring towns.